github-education-resources/codespaces-project-template-py/README.md

    ![Try a POST request](./images/try-it-out.png)

+🔒 Do you see the lock next to the URL of the website in the browser?
+That indicates the website is being served over a secure HTTPS connection which encrypts the HTTP responses.
+That's very important whenever an API can receive sensitive data or respond with sensitive data (like a password).

 ## Customize the Codespace

 You can change your environment.
 Let us take you through two different challenges that you are likely to want to do.